Back to top

 Olivia Listrom

-Olivia ListromOlivia Listrom is a graduate student in the Counseling@Northwestern program at Northwestern University working towards a Master of Arts in Clinical Mental Health Counseling with a concentration on counseling children and adolescents.
+Olivia ListromOlivia Listrom (she/her) recently graduated from the Counseling@Northwestern program at Northwestern University and completed her Master of Arts in Clinical Mental Health Counseling with a concentration on counseling children and adolescents.
 Currently, she works as an intern at a Level I Outpatient Treatment Facility for adults struggling with substance use.
 Some of her professional interests include family therapy and working with LGBTQ+ youth and juvenile offenders.
 Olivia received her Bachelor of Science in Psychology with a second major in Chemistry at the University of North Carolina at Chapel Hill.
 She then gained research experience as a Lab Manager and Clinical/Social Research Assistant in the Department of Psychology and Neuroscience investigating goal motivation and the intention-behavior gap as it relates to health behaviors and addiction.
 During this time, she also worked with faculty and staff to promote departmental DEI initiatives in creating a welcoming and inclusive environment for people from underrepresented groups and those with minoritized identities.